 What are tides?

-In the Atlantic Ocean, the sea is not always at the same level on the coastal strip.
-In a constant movement, the sea rises and falls slowly.
+In the Atlantic Ocean, the sea does not always stay at the same level but instead rises and falls slowly.
 It takes 6 hours for the sea to go from high tide to low tide and vice versa.

-The change is not visible to the naked eye, but if you stick a stick in the sand as close to the water as possible on a beach, you can see the sea gradually receding.
+The change is not visible to the naked eye, but if you place a stick in the sand as close to the water as possible on a beach, you can see the sea gradually rising or receding.

 When an ocean or a large surface of water passes through the axis of the moon, the attraction is at its strongest, creating a high tide .
 When this same point of the globe moves away from the Moon, this force of attraction weakens, creating low tides.